rickydodd/SIT315/README.md

 external interrupts.

 #### What did I learn from creating this program?
-Reading documentation is vitally important.
-Once you leave the domain of what you know, documentation becomes more and more vital, and this rings especially true for lower-level programming where specific registers have very defined purposes (defined and facilitated by their microarchitecture), and these register's binary "contents" have a meaning defined by their microarchitecture.
+Reading documentation is important.
+Once you leave the domain of what you know, documentation becomes more important;
+this rings especially true for lower-level programming where specific registers have very defined purposes (defined and facilitated by their microarchitecture), where the binary "contents" of a register can have a specific and defined effect (or even effect other functionalities provided by the microprocessor inadvertently).